AtsukoCoffey/kaitenzushi/README.md

 ## TYPING AREA – INPUT TEXT AREA FOR MOBILE KEYBOARD ISSUE
 From Audio control bug I learned `change` event listener and using `event.target` to specify precisely that solved some errors.
 I had an issue with mobile devise only, both `validateInput()` and `handleKeypress()` functions didn’t work properly.
 I thought it might be similar problem so I asked this issue to tutor support again.
 I was trying to fix this issue long time with using event listener `input` `keypress` `touchstart` `touchend`.
 Tutor Sean suggested me to use `change` or `keydown` `keyup`. `keydown` worked for Mac OS mobiles, iPhone and iPad, but I found it didn’t work for android OS later.
-I tried to change `const key = event.key` to `const key = event.target.value` to see work on Android OS phone, finally it succeeded to work on Android OS phone.
-However there is a little problem still left that is the event doesn't immediately change the overlay text in Android OS phone.
-The issue make user can't find out the input was correct or not immediately.
+I tried to change `const key = event.key` to `const key = event.target.value` in the `handleKeypress()` to see work on Android OS phone, finally it had succeeded to work on Android OS phone.
+However not perfectly, there is a problem still that is the event doesn't immediately change the overlay text in Android OS phone.
+The issue makes user can't find out the input was correct or not immediately.
+Next I did was the input text event listener, I tried `change` from `keydown` that brings backword; `handleKeyPress()` doesn't work at all.
+Then tried `input` it seems this is the best way; input value immediately goes to `handleKeyPress()` and change the ovelay text.
+I found an another problem that is the text user input in the mobile keyboard, user have to erase it by their self.
+But this is mobile kyboard system and not under the this website control, so leave this issue for a future impruvement.

 # DEPLOYMENT